mseminatore/TeslaJS/README.md

 on your car you understand that it is possible to make changes that could inadvertently lower the security of, or potentially damage, your vehicle through actions including but not limited to:

-* unlocking the vehicle
+* Unlocking the vehicle
-* remotely starting the vehicle
+* Remotely starting the vehicle
-* opening the sunroof
+* Opening the sunroof
-* opening the frunk or trunk
+* Opening the frunk or trunk
-* affecting the battery charge level
+* Lowering the battery charge level
-* impacting the battery health of your vehicle
+* Impacting the health of your battery

 # Installation